jay-johnson/metalnetes/README.rst

 #.
 Bootstap Nodes

-    Once the vm's are routable by their fqdn (e.g. ``m10.example.com``), you can use the bootstrap tool to start preparing the cluster nodes, confirm ssh access works with all nodes.
+    Once the vm's are routable by their fqdn (e.g. ``m10.example.com``), you can use the bootstrap tool to start preparing the cluster nodes.
+This also confirms each vm works with automated ssh access.

     ::